ganeshkbhat/concurrency/README.md

 // Any data type you wish to handle options.data = {}

+// All event handlers.
-options.handlers = {
+// The name of the key will be the exact event name in lowercase options.handlers = {
     message: () => {},
     error: () => {},